kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 #### Linkerd

-For the full spec and sematics of Linkerd AuthorizationPolicy: [Linkerd authorization policy docs](https://linkerd.io/2-edge/reference/authorization-policy/)
+For the full spec and semantics of Linkerd AuthorizationPolicy: [Linkerd authorization policy docs](https://linkerd.io/2-edge/reference/authorization-policy/)

 In Linkerd, identity-based authorization is enforced using AuthorizationPolicy and MeshTLSAuthentication, where MeshTLSAuthentication specifies allowed ServiceAccounts or mTLS identities (e.g., sleep.default.serviceaccount.identity.linkerd.cluster.local), ensuring that only authenticated workloads can access a resource.